-- 1. To uphold the highest standards of academic integrity in the student's own work; - To refuse to tolerate violations of academic integrity in the University community; and To foster a high sense of integrity and social responsibility on the part of the University - 3.
-To foster a high sense of integrity and social responsibility on the part of the University community.
+- 1. To uphold the highest standards of academic integrity in the student's own work; - 2.
+To refuse to tolerate violations of academic integrity in the University community; and - To foster a high sense of integrity and social responsibility on the part of the University community.